keyan-m/cardano-account/README.md

 extent, randomness).

 The contract only verifies the signature and doesn't care about the underlying seed of the key pair.
-However, this seed can be generated using the following
+However, the following hash can be used as seed:
-hash:
 ```
 [ nonce, raw_username, raw_password ]
 ```